 I think you’ll agree with me when I say that the universe of cannabis concentrates seems like it’s constantly expanding.

-The initial approach to hash production looked something like this:
+The traditional way of making hash goes something like this:

-Even though all of these products have different approaches in terms of production, the philosophy is still the same:
+Even though all of these products are made differently, the philosophy is still the same:

 Extract the trichomes from female flowers.

-However, today we are going to explore one of the few extracts that you can make at the convenience of your home and without any solvents whatsoever — rosin.
+Today, we are going to explore one of the few extracts that you can make at the convenience of your home and without any solvents whatsoever—rosin.

 Rosin is a name for a solid cannabis concentrate that is produced with just heat and pressure, without using any solvents.